kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

 Use different attributes in your ServiceBinding resource to generate different formats of your Secret resources.

 Secret resources share a common set of basic parameters that can be divided into two categories:
-* Credentials returned from the broker <!--what broker?-->: They allow your application to access and consume a SAP BTP service.
+* Credentials returned from the service broker: They allow your application to access and consume a SAP BTP service.
 * Attributes of the associated service instance: The details of the service instance itself.

 However, the Secret resources can come in various formats: